striim/azure-solution-template/README.md

  * Admin Username : Admin username of the VM
  * Admin Password : Admin password of the VM as well as the Striim admin user
  * Company Name : Name of the company to which you belong
- * Product Key : Product key if you have got the license.
-Leave it blank for a trial license which is restricted to 1 node.
- * License Key : License key if you have got the license.
-Leave it blank for a trial license which is restricted to 1 node